July 27, 2023

 Material Selection and Optimization

 One of the key aspects of sustainable interior design is the careful selection and use of materials.
-3D rendering software often includes extensive material libraries, which can be used to test various options in terms of their visual appeal, function, and impact on the environment.
-Moreover, the software can calculate the exact quantities required, minimizing waste.
+3D rendering software often includes extensive material libraries, which can test various options in terms of their visual appeal, function, and impact on the environment.
+The software can calculate the exact quantities required, minimizing waste.

 Energy Efficiency Analysis